osvaldopina/linkbuilder/docs.md

 It is used to, given a parameter, create a list of variables to be included in the uri template.

-The `resolveFor` method defines whether this class knows how to create template variables for a given parameter
+The `resolveFor` is used to indicate whether this class knows how to create template variables for a given parameter

-2.
+2. ParameterVariableValueDiscover

 ```java
 package com.github.osvaldopina.linkbuilder.template.variablevaluediscover.methodcall.parametervalue;